-Annuloida contain two Classes: Scolecida and Echinodermata, which possess little in common except a water-vascular system.
+Annuloida contain three Classes : Scolecida, Rotifera, and Echinodermata, which possess little in common except a watervascular system.

-Class I. SCOLECIDA (σκώληξ, a worm).
-All the Scolecida possess a complete water-vascular system.
-The greater part of them are parasitic, and develop by alternation of generations.
-They comprise the majority of parasitic worms, both round and flat, and the Rotifers, or wheel animalcules.
+Class I. SCOLECIDA ($\sigma \kappa \omega \lambda \eta \xi$, a worm).
+All the Scolecida possess a complete water-vascular system; the greater part of them are parasitic, and develope by alternation of generations; they comprise the majority of parasitic worms, both round and flat, and the Rotifers, or wheel animalcules.
 They are not radially, but often are linearly, symmetrical.
 The water-vascular canals open by tubes upon the exterior, and branch freely in the interior.
 The Rotifers stand alone, and are here ranked as a sub-class; but the rest of the Scolecida are primarily divided into Platyelmia (flat worms) and Nematelmia (round worms).
-The whole class comprises the following orders:-
+The whole class comprises the following orders :-